 Table of Contents

-Things To Do in Krakow
+20 Unique Things To Do in Krakow, Poland

 Old Town

 First stop– the heart of Old Town Krakow.
 You can’t go wrong with a leisurely stroll through the bustling historic center of the city.
-Krakow’s Old Town is simply beautiful, composed of cobbled streets and lively cafes dotting the perimeter of the expansive square.
-The Rynek Glowny (Main Square), a whopping 10-acres squared, is officially Europe’s biggest market square and a fine place to spend the day people-watching.

 Market Hall Unitarg

-Hit up the lively Unitarg on the weekends to experience what a Polish flea market feels like.
 Walk through tons of stalls filled with random treasures—they’ve got everything from leather bags to Soviet trinkets, and age-stained pins to vintage cameras.
-Haggle for everything and be sure to get in early for the best deals.
+Haggle for everything and be sure to get in early for the best deals!

 Florianska Street

-Albeit a bit touristy, you’re sure to pass through Florianska Street at some point.
 Florianska Street is a wild assortment of things— there’s a McDonalds and Starbucks, various clubs and bars, as well as souvenir emporiums, street vendors, and vodka tasting joints.
 No matter the day or time, it’s sure to be bursting with visitors during the high season.
-It’s a decent place to just take some time and soak in the atmosphere and energy of the city.

 Wawel Castle

 Pro Tip: Wawel Castle is Krakow’s most essential landmark and it’s definitely worth setting aside a few hours to explore its grounds.
-This highly recommended 2-hour tour reveals the castle’s fascinating history and also includes skip-the-line access so you can see and do more with your time.
+This highly recommended 2-hour walking tour reveals the castle’s fascinating history and also includes skip-the-line access so you can see and do more with your time.

 Planty Park